 Welcome to Aussie Acres Ranch

-Situated in beautiful south Georgia, this 45 acre mini ranch is the home to a small and well bred Registered Texas Longhorn.
-Just a short time ago, Barry and Susan Baskin purchased their first breeding stock based on their passion for the majestic Texas Longhorn, an icon of Texas and Southwest culture.
+Situated in beautiful South Georgia, this 45 acre mini ranch is the home to a small and well bred Registered Texas Longhorn herd.
+In 2017, Barry and Susan Baskin purchased their first breeding stock based on their passion for the majestic Texas Longhorn, an icon of Texas and Southwest culture.Barry, a native Texan, remembered longhorns from his youth and for Susan, it finally brings her an opportunity to realize her childhood dream of caring for a variety of animals.
 As lovers of American history, they decided to invest in a breed that epitomizes the American West and has a history even longer than our country.
 When you think of cowboys and the wild west, you think of the Texas Longhorn.

-Aussie Acres Ranch welcomes visitors and has two onsite Air BNB apartments where guests can option for a Texas Longhorn Interactive Experience or a demonstration of our herding dog.
-And no visit to Aussie Acres would be complete without meeting Piper and Bandit, our sweet Australian Shepherds.
-We hope to see you and your family or friends soon to our little piece of heaven!
+Aussie Acres Ranch welcomes visitors see Agritourism, where you can learn more about their two onsite AirBnB apartments, or come for a visit with their Meet and Greet Experience.
+When you visit you can meet the animals, and maybe even see a demonstration of their herding dog, Kodak.
+And no visit to Aussie Acres would be complete without meeting Piper and Bandit, their Australian Shepherds.
+Whether you are coming for quick visit or the spend the night or longer, Aussie Acres Ranch is the perfect escape or place to celebrate :) They hope to see you and your family or friends soon to share this little piece of heaven!

 Longhorn History